empowerplan/epp-app/README.md

-# Digiplan
+# EmPowerPlan

 [![Built with Cookiecutter Django](https://img.shields.io/badge/built%20with-Cookiecutter%20Django-ff69b4.svg)](https://github.com/pydanny/cookiecutter-django/)
 [![Black code style](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/ambv/black)

-App for Digiplan project.
-The data pipeline can be found here: [Digipipe](https://github.com/rl-institut/digipipe/)
+App for EmPowerPlan project.
+The data pipeline can be found here: [epp-pipe](https://github.com/empowerplan/epp-pipe/)

 # Getting started

-First you have to decide, wether you want to run the application via Docker or simply via python.
+First you have to decide, whether you want to run the application via Docker or simply via python.
 For backend developers, I would recommend to install it regulary with python.
 For frontend developers it is simplier to just run docker and not to care about python